Riemannian geometry for efficient analysis of protein dynamics data: Proofs for the results from

 (ii) It suffices to show that in a neighbourhood of $\mPoint$ and $\mPointB$ the Riemannian Hessian of $F$ is positive definite.
 To see why this is true for $\mPoint$ and $\mPointB$ close enough, note that

 and

 In other words, the Riemannian Hessian of the first term in $F$ will be positive definite in a neighbourhood of $\mPoint$ and vice versa, the Riemannian Hessian of the second term in a neighbourhood of $\mPointB$.
+Since the separation is locally smooth, higher order derivatives are locally bounded.
 So we conclude that for $\mPoint$ and $\mPointB$ close enough there exists a neighbourhood where both terms are positive definite. \end{proof}